 Location Intelligence in Healthcare

-Introducing spatial communication into workforce management can reduce wait-times and travel times for staff and assure that patients are handled expeditiously, while simultaneously providing maps to both patients and staff can assure that everyone gets to their destination.
+Simultaneously providing these tools to both patients and staff ensures enormous benefits and cost savings.
 In a 2015 survey of over 300 doctors, more than half reported getting lost on their way to a code blue.
-At the same time, an estimated 15% of missed appointments result from patients at the hospital who were unable to find the right room in time.
+At the same time, an estimated 15% of missed appointments result from out-patients unable to find the right room in time, costing the NHS up to an estimated £1bn / annum.

 In parallel, management of physical assets can improve patient care and control costs in measurable ways.
 After deployment of asset tracking, a large NHS Trust recognised savings on equipment spending of over £340,000 in the first year alone.

-Living Map brings a full suite of digital mapping and location technologies which can be easily integrated into existing solutions to provide a layer of geospatial communication and location tracking to the healthcare solution ecosystem.
+Living Map brings a full suite of digital mapping and location technologies which can be easily integrated into existing infrastructure and patient record solutions to provide a layer of geospatial communication and location tracking to the healthcare ecosystem.

 Healthcare Use Cases